Shenming-Ji/Shenming-Ji.github.io/_pages/about.md

   - /about.html
 ---

 I’m a first-year Master’s student in Computer Science at Northwestern University.
 I earned my Bachelor’s degree from Xi’an Jiaotong-Liverpool University and the University of Liverpool, advised by [Prof. Jun Qi](https://scholar.xjtlu.edu.cn/en/persons/JunQi) and [Prof. Teng Ma](https://scholar.xjtlu.edu.cn/en/persons/TengMa).
 I also gained valuable research experience at Texas A&M University with [Prof. Meng Xia](https://www.xiameng.org/), which greatly shaped my academic journey.
-I am truly grateful for the guidance of my mentors and the support of peers along the way.
+I am truly grateful for the guidance of my mentors and the support of peers along the way!

 My research interests include **Human-Computer Interaction, Computer-Supported Cooperative Work (CSCW), Social Computing, Conversational User Interfaces, and Human-Centered AI**.
 Recently, I focused on designing AI agents to help analyze human behavior and promote well-being.
-If you are interested in my work, feel free to reach out and I warmly welcome collaboration.
+If you are interested in my work, feel free to reach out and I warmly welcome collaboration!

 Outside of academics, I enjoy ⚽ **soccer**, 🎶 **music**, and 📷 **photography**.
-Feel free to check out my Plog for a glimpse of my photography journey!
+Feel free to check out my Plog for a glimpse of my photography journey~Thank you for visiting my page!

 <style>
   .page__content a {